Thoughts on Education at Vermont Commons School

 This brings me back to the scythe and the weed-eater.
 The scythe allows your human energy and exhaustion to guide the pacing of your day.
 Our smartphones, email, online games, and Instagram, like the weed-eater, never need sleep but, unlike the weed-eater, will wake us up and keep us up.
 And as we now know, the light emanating from their screens actually simulates daylight waking us as well as disturbing our sleep patterns if viewed before bed.
 The time we give to technology often comes at the expense of time for direct human interaction and, equally alarming, from sleep.
 So, when do we fit in all that work we meant to get to earlier in the day?
 While we should be sleeping.

 I’m not a luddite.
 I’m writing this on a laptop with word-processing software.
 I have a cell phone and would be loath to give up the safety it provides in emergencies.
-And I have watched my sleep decline and cheapen, my mood change during dinner with my family y the arrival of an email, and the actual conversations and interactions with the people in my life be disjointed and distracted by the devices in our hands.
+And I have watched my sleep decline and cheapen, my mood change during dinner with my family at the arrival of an email, and the actual conversations and interactions with the people in my life be disjointed and distracted by the devices in our hands.

 Since the late ‘90s, the question posed by numbers of school administrators has been and continues to be: how are you going to use technology in your classroom?
 But correlative data showing increased classroom technology use causing increased student learning and success does not exist.
 Finland continues to plow wildly ahead of the U.S. in all student learning and achievement measures, and their education system considers more than 45 minutes of technology use in school in a week to be excessive!

 One of the questions we’re asking right now at Vermont Commons centers on what part of technology we really need and what we can let go.
-In early August, I took my email off my cellphone.
+In August 2017, I took email off my cellphone.
 I encouraged the faculty and staff to consider the same, and I set a new institutional standard for how quickly we will respond to emails.
 For non-urgent emails two-to-three days is a reasonable response time; the hope is to build a culture where no one replies to an email—nor expects a reply—unless at least a day has passed since it was received.
 If something is urgent we need to pick up the phone or find one another and communicate face to face.

 Recently a group of Middlebury College professors were discussing the notion of slow learning, which (like the Slow Food movement or Berry’s scythe) contemplates what it means to work at a human pace, one governed by a goal of enduring quality, deep consideration, and long-lasting change.
 Our students will have the chance to solve the world’s problems because we have provided them the time and space to connect deeply with people and places in need, to work rigorously through potential solutions, and then to roll up their sleeves, pick up the scythe, and get down to swinging it.